polterguy/anarq/README.md

 ### GET magic/modules/anarq/profile/authenticate

-This endpoint allows you to authenticate a user with a username/password combination, provided as URL encoded query parameters.
+This endpoint allows you to authenticate a user with a username/password combination, provided as URL encoded QUERY parameters.
 Below is an example.

 ```
 https://your-api-domain.com/magic/modules/anarq/profile/authenticate?username=foo4&password=bar